Calgary Coin & Antique Home Chinese Reference Guide Index

 S-1201, Bronze 1 cash.
 Obverse: "T'AI-CH'ANG T'IEN-CH'I".
 Reverse: Dot above center hole.
 This type is very rare, and we have never actually seen one, so cannot estimate a value.
 This is an interesting type, issued to honor the previous ruler who died after only one month on the throne, and may be the only Chinese cash coin to bare two reign titles on the same coin.

 S-1202, bronze 1 cash.
 Obverse: "T'IEN-CH'I T'UNG-PAO".
-Reverse: blank.
+Reverse: blank so no mint indicated.
 There are a number of variations on this type with dots in various positions on the reverse.
 The meaning of these dots is not known.

 F $3.50 VF $7.50 XF $12.00